packit/packit.dev/content/docs/source-git/work-with-source-git.md

 downstream packaging) will be:
 1. converted into a patch file (using `git format-patch`)
 2. added to the spec file
-3. the `%setup` line in the spec will be converted to `%autosetup -p1` to make sure the patches are applied correctly in the `%prep` phase

 #### Rebase or merge?